qyber-black/Code-LWFIT/README.md

 ## License

-Copyright (C) 2019-2021, Sophie Shermer, Swansea University
+Copyright (C) 2019-2021, Sophie M Shermer, Swansea University

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by